 Who can explain why studios like Troma and Full Moon have been able to turn out crap for decades?
 Not me.
 I also can’t explain why I continue to watch their films.
 Although, people with the same dilemma as me are obviously the reason films keep getting made.
-Anyway, here are three more oldies from Troma.
+Anyway, here are three more 80s horror flicks from Troma.

 CURSE OF THE CANNIBAL CONFEDERATES (aka: Curse of the Screaming Dead) (1982)